Approve applications in Configuration Manager

 In the Configuration Manager console, deploy an application as available to a user collection.
 On the Deployment Settings page, enable it for approval.
 Then enter one or more email addresses to receive notification.
 Separate email addresses with a semi-colon (

-Anyone in your Azure AD organization who receives the email can approve the request.
+Anyone in your Microsoft Entra organization who receives the email can approve the request.
 Don't forward the email to others unless you want them to take action.

 As a user, request the application in Software Center.